Mid-Autumn Festival 2024 in Shanghai

 Dates: September 17, 2024

-Mid-Autumn Festival also known as Moon Festival, comes from the Zhou Dynasty (1046 - 256 BC).
-Every year on the 15th day of the 8th month according to the Chinese lunar calendar, families gather to offer sacrifices to the moon.
-According to the old belief, the movement of the moon has a close relationship with changes of the seasons, agricultural production, peace, and family reunion.
+Mid-Autumn Festival, also known as the Moon Festival, comes from the Zhou Dynasty (1046 - 256 BC).
+Every year, on the 15th day of the 8th month, according to the Chinese lunar calendar, families gather to offer sacrifices to the moon.
+According to the old belief, the movement of the moon has a close relationship with changes in the seasons, agricultural production, peace, and family reunions.
 On the festival night, the moon is supposed to be the fullest and the brightest.